SixArm/pitch-deck-template/README.md

 * Sources of Traffic - direct traffic vs. organic traffic vs. direct social etc.

 * Customer Concentration Risk: revenue of largest customers / total revenue.

+### Power and Effects

+* Platform power and network effects: when more users use it, it improves.

+* Promotion power and viral effects: how it spreads from one user to another.

+* Protection power and moat effects: defensibility of acquisition and retention.

+* Production power and scale effects: when growth increases, costs decrease.

+* Propeller power and flywheel effects: how loops increase lift and momentum.

 ### Preparation improvements